mileskesser/cs406/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have Homebrew and Node installed.
+If you do, skip to step 3, otherwise follow install instructions below:

 ### 1. Homebrew
 If you don’t have it installed, follow these steps: